Dumblevor/spce_inv1/README.md

 - Player movement operates in the same way.

 The end of the movement of the aliens to the right starts the movement to the left.
-Player's lasers and aliens' bombs move with setInterval(s), and new bombs deployment speeds up on level change.
+The Player's lasers and aliens' bombs move with setInterval(s), and new bombs deployment speeds up on level change.
 Level changes are stored in local storage.
 Variables are grouped at the beginning of the code, followed by all the functions needed, gameInit() starts the game and it is followed by the modal for the player's name input and win screen.
 Hitting the enter acts as clicking the button for next level/play again/enter the name which was a last-minute add-on feature.